The Hard Numbers on Hardwood Floor Costs

 Hardwood floors can give any room a fresh face.
 Hardwood is also a solid investment as the material lasts for decades.
 And if you’re selling soon, hardwood can increase the overall appeal (and resale value) of your home.

-This May Also Interest You: How Much Does It Cost to Refinish Hardwood Floors?
+This May Also Interest You: Here's How to Clean Your Hardwood Floors for That Flawless Shine

 Cost Per Square Foot

-Based on data from Consumer Reports, installing a solid wood floor ranges in price from $5 to $10 per square foot, depending on the type of wood, your geographical location, the amount of prep work required of your contractor and several other factors.
-Engineered wood installation runs from $4 to $9 per square foot.
+Based on data from LawnStarter, installing a solid wood floor costs from $7 to $16 (CAD 9.50 to CAD 22) per square foot, depending on the type of wood, your geographical location, the amount of prep work required of your contractor and several other factors.
+Engineered wood installation runs from $6 to $20 (CAD 8 to CAD 27) per square foot using mid-range materials.